SparkPost/support-docs/content/docs/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

     * [Create a Domain](#azure-create)
     * [Issue a Certificate](#azure-cert)

-> If you plan to use [deep linking](./deep-links-self-serve) with Android apps, CloudFlare serves files via a `301` redirect, which can prevent Android apps autoverifying domains.

 If you are using a CDN not listed here, the steps will differ in workflow.
 Please refer to your CDN documentation and contact their respective support departments if you have any questions.

 ## <a name="endpoints"></a>SparkPost tracking endpoints